VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: VisPoison Framework

-\textbf{Rare Word Trigger.} For data exposure attacks, attackers typically aim to possess specific triggers akin to keys, enabling deliberate attacks when required.
+For data exposure attacks, attackers typically aim to possess specific triggers akin to keys, enabling deliberate attacks when required.
 Thus, these triggers should be specific, private, and under the control of the attackers.
 Moreover, they should be as flexible and covert as possible to evade detection by defenders.
 Drawing inspiration from prior research~\cite{ShenJ0LCSFYW21,KuritaMN20,ZhangZHLLH23}, we design rare word triggers for data exposure attacks as follows:

-where, $q_{rt}$ represents the NLQ containing rare word triggers, while $rt_i$ denotes the $i_{th}$ rare word in the rare word set $T$.
-Specifically, $N_t$ denotes the number of rare words inserted into $q_{rt}$, which is determined based on the length of the original NLQ $q$ as follows: $N_{rt} = \left\lfloor \frac{|q|}{10} \right\rfloor + 1$.
-The positions to insert the selected rare words are randomly determined.
+where $q_{rt}$ is the NLQ augmented with rare word triggers, $rt_i$ denotes the $i^{th}$ rare word inserted, and $T$ is the predefined set of rare word triggers.
+To balance attack effectiveness and semantic fidelity, the number of inserted triggers $N_{rt}$ is defined as:

+scaling with the length of the original NLQ. \lsm{It ensures that shorter queries still receive at least one trigger, while longer queries are proportionally injected with more triggers, avoiding overly sparse or overly dense modifications.}